 It may also be desired in continuous integration environments to speed up execution or to conserve resources.

 In accelQ, you can choose headless execution option when you select the browser/OS as part of test run.
+Click on "configure" link and setup attributes for headless mode.
+More details in this article.

 Note: Only chrome and firefox currently support headless test execution.